aurabx/harmony-agent/dev/IMPLEMENTATION.md

 ## 🎉 Status: **COMPLETE & FUNCTIONAL**

-This document summarizes the complete WireGuard implementation for wg-agent, a cross-platform WireGuard management daemon written in Rust.
+This document summarizes the complete WireGuard implementation for harmony-agent, a cross-platform WireGuard management daemon written in Rust.

 ---